pnoll1/osmand_map_creation/README.md

 # Contributing
 ## Code
 Contributors welcome!
 It's recommended to open an [issue](https://github.com/pnoll1/osmand_map_creation/issues) with the idea first.
+See docs/development.md.

 ## Building a new area
 If there's an area you want added, please open an [issue](https://github.com/pnoll1/osmand_map_creation/issues) with the area request label.
 Any area that has OpenAddresses coverage is welcome.